Marked snowshoe trail - YELLOW - Bøastølen

 Trail maps can be found on Strava.
 Here are links directly to the various trails:

-The trails are marked with solid plastic markers in different colors; green, yellow and red, where green is the easiest and red is the most demanding.
-All markers have reflectors at the top, which makes it easy to wear a headlamp and enjoy the evening under the open starry sky and moonlight.
+The trails are marked with sturdy plastic poles in different colors — green, yellow, and red — where green marks the easiest routes and red the most demanding.
+Each pole has a reflector at the top, making it easy to use a headlamp and enjoy an evening walk under the open starry sky and moonlight.

-The sticks are placed so that you can always see the next one from the previous one, but at higher difficulty levels they also become harder to see.
+The trail markers are placed so that you can always see the next one from the last, but as the terrain gets more challenging, they also become harder to spot.

 Please note that it is not marked along roads due to potential conflict with snow plows.